Any Doane community member or guest observing an act of violence or impending risk of injury should call 911 immediately!

 There are many behaviors and circumstances that may indicate an increasing risk for violence, significant disruption to others, or that a person is in need of assistance.
 The significance of any one behavior or circumstance is often difficult to determine.
 Therefore, the threat assessment process is designed to review the situation in context of all of the facts that can be known.

-Doane has two teams that can support community members with concerns related to threats, violence or risks of self-harm/injury.
+Doane has a team that can support community members with concerns related to threats, violence or risks of self-harm/injury.
 Please click on these links for team member names:

 Threat Assessment and Management Team (TAM-T)